-Last weekend I travelled with Gerard to literally the one place I’ve ever been that I would describe as heaven on earth.
+Last weekend I travelled to literally the one place I’ve ever been that I would describe as heaven on earth.
 It was the prettiest, most relaxing place with the nicest people and yummiest food (Pizza all day errday!)

 It was exactly the kind of holiday I love.
 The village is still so authentically Italian, there is so much to look at and take in.
 I could have wandered the streets all day and night (if there wasn’t so many steps haha).